 Retailers have shown, through various studies, that improving the customer experience is considered a top priority.
 In a recent Digital Intelligence Briefing Report by Adobe and Econsultancy, 600 global retail leaders were asked how their organizations differentiate themselves, and customer experience was the top answer.
 Twice as many retailers (26 percent), also reported that they planned to focus on customer experience, compared to the second-ranked customer service (14 percent).
+So how does AI fit into the picture?

-Similarly, Jabil’s Future of Retail Technology Survey reported that 95 percent of retailers sought technology to improve the customer experience.
+Jabil’s Future of Retail Technology Survey reported that 95 percent of retailers sought technology to improve the customer experience.
 73 percent also strongly agreed that innovative technology is crucial to address the high standards of shoppers.
 Despite this, retailers seem to overlook a key factor in customer experience, that of ecommerce search.

 From a user-experience standpoint, most ecommerce sites have poor search capabilities, said Lauryn Smith, senior user experience researcher at Baymard Institute.
 “Almost every site within the 60 highest-grossing ecommerce sites in the United States would have to make substantial improvements to get to a performance that would be viewed as acceptable or good according to our benchmark.”